xoreos/octopress/source/about/index.markdown

 ## <a id="detailedinfo"></a>Need more detailed information?

-You can find the project here on github and here is a repository containing assorted tools.
-The project wiki has further information: a more detailed description of the current status, more screenshots and a long TODO list.
-If you'd like to see some moving pictures, this youtube playlist has some (slightly outdated) videos to showcase the project.
-And if you'd like to contact us for any reason, please do so using the project mailing list
+You can find the project [here on github](https://github.com/xoreos/xoreos) and [here is a repository containing assorted tools](https://github.com/xoreos/xoreos-tools).
+[The project wiki](https://github.com/xoreos/xoreos/wiki) has further information: [a more detailed description of the current status](https://github.com/xoreos/xoreos/wiki#general-status), [more screenshots](https://github.com/xoreos/xoreos/wiki/NWN-Screenshots) and [a long TODO list](https://github.com/xoreos/xoreos/wiki/TODO).
+If you'd like to see some moving pictures, [this youtube playlist](https://www.youtube.com/playlist?list=PLNwbUoah6frK3PPzuUzf1qCYmSfUA4rW3&feature=mh_lolz) has some (slightly outdated) videos to showcase the project.
+And if you'd like to contact us for any reason, please do so using [the project mailing list](https://xoreos.org/mailman/listinfo/xoreos-devel).